Mexican Rice

 Key Techniques

-- Toasting (dry roasting rice in oil before liquid addition)
+- Toasting rice in fat before liquid addition (traditional method)

 Classic Dishes